automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hypacrosaurus.md

 # Hypacrosaurus
-## Description: We know a lot about this dinosaur's family life.
+## We know a lot about this dinosaur's family life.